UK retailers deliver surprise growth as tech sales buoyed by iPhone release

 It highlighted that retail sales volumes improved to their highest total level since July 2022, strengthened by online retailers.

-Non-store retail, which predominantly covers online firms, rose by 1.3% for the month to strike the highest level since February 2022.
+Non-store retail volumes, which predominantly covers online firms, rose by 1.5% for the month to strike the highest level since February 2022.

 It said that online jewellers helped contribute to the increase, as brands reported a “strong demand for gold” amid a continued rise in gold prices in recent months.